-Byunghwan Son is Assistant Professor of the Global Affairs Program.
-He received his PhD in Political Science from University of Missouri (Columbia).
-His research interests lie in the intersection of political institutions and economic conditions.
-His recent research topics include international reserves, currency crises, democratization, exchange rate regimes, democratic support in Korea, and quantitative methodology.
-His latest work appears in the Journal of Politics and Journal of Peace Research.
+Byunghwan Son is Assistant Professor of the Global Affairs Program and Director of Asia-Pacific and Northeast Asian Studies.
+He received his Ph.D. in Political Science from University of Missouri (Columbia).
+His research interests lie in the intersection of political behaviors (individual and collective) and economic conditions.
+His recent research topics include democratization, democratic support, public confidence in governments, international reserves, currency crises, exchange rate regimes, Asian politics, and social science methodology.
 Before joining George Mason, he taught in College of Wooster (Ohio) and Korean Air Force Academy (South Korea).

-(with Jonanthan Krieckhaus, Nisha Bellinger, and Jason Wells).
 2014.
 "Inequality and Democratic Support," Journal of Politics.
-76-139-151.
+76-139-151. (with Jonanthan Krieckhaus, Nisha Bellinger, and Jason Wells).

-(with Dursun Peksen) 2015.
+2015.
 "Economic Coercion and Currency Crises in Target Economies," Journal of Peace Research.
-52: 448-462.
+52: 448-462. (with Dursun Peksen)

 2016.
 "Are the Poor the Weak Link?: Economic Crisis, Income Level, and Democratic Support in South Korea."
 Journal of East Asian Studies.
 16: 219-237.

-2017.
+2018.
 "The Mysterious Overvaluation of KRW in the 1990s," The Pacific Review.
-Accepted.
+31(5): 573-597.

 PhD.
-University of Missouri-Columbia, Political Science
+University of Missouri-Columbia, Political Science (2013)

 M.A./B.A.
 Yonsei University (Seoul), Political Science